 Years of Experience

 Survey participants who have worked at US Department of Health and Human Services for between five and 10 years earn $85K annually on average.
 Workers who have been with the company for more than one year but less than five can make approximately $44K per year on average.
-Overall, the greater share of US Department of Health and Human Services folks have five to nine years of experience and earn an average $77K annually.
+Overall, the greater share of US Department of Health and Human Services folks have 10-19 years of experience and earn an average $110K annually.

 Certifications and Degrees